A.17 – The Gini Coefficient

 1. The Lorenz Curve

-The Gini coefficient can be used in numerous instances, such as assessing income distribution among a set of contiguous regions (or countries) or to measure other spatial phenomena such as industrial location.
-Its major purpose as a method in transport geography has been related to measuring the concentration of traffic, mainly at terminals, such as assessing changes in port system concentration.
-Economies of scale in transportation can favor the concentration of traffic at transport terminals, while other considerations such as accessibility to regional markets can be perceived as a countervailing force to concentration.
+The Gini coefficient can be used in numerous instances, such as assessing income distribution among a set of contiguous regions (or countries) or to measure other spatial phenomena, such as industrial location.
+Its major purpose as a method in transport geography has been measuring traffic concentration, mainly at terminals, such as assessing changes in port system concentration.
+Economies of scale in transportation can favor traffic concentration at transport terminals such as ports and airports.
+At the same time, other considerations, such as accessibility to regional markets, can be perceived as a countervailing force to concentration.
 So, the temporal variations of the Gini coefficient reflect changes in the comparative advantages of a location within the transport system.

 Three different measures of inequality linked to the Gini Coefficient are presented below.
-There are all linked to the concept of comparing the Lorenz curve with the lines of perfect equality and inequality.
+They are all linked to the concept of comparing the Lorenz curve with the lines of perfect equality and inequality.

 2. Index of Dissimilarity (ID)